 Obtrusive light was made a Statutory Nuisance under the Clean Neighbourhoods and Environment Act 2005.
 The Council can take action against sources of intrusive light where these are shown to be causing a nuisance, for example a domestic floodlight shining into window in a neighbouring dwelling.
 In addition, conditions imposed on any planning consent for lighting must ensure that adequate control can be enforced.
 It is acknowledged that many lighting installations which may cause obtrusive light do not require planning permission or do not fall under the Act as a statutory nuisance.

 Existing Situation

-The grassed playing field is not illuminated.
+The existing site (a grassed playing field) at Gateacre is unlit after dusk.

 Impact on Development

 The lighting proposals are detailed proposal drawing, showing mast locations, floodlight orientations, illuminance levels on the pitch and projected overspill values.